plee5/spotify-playlist/README.md

 ## Components
 - Search: contains a toolbar to dynamically search for songs, with a drop down that allows them to add songs to the playlist
 - Playlist: allows users to see the list of songs which are currently in the playlist and allows them to play & delete them too.
-- Media Controls: allows users to play, pause, skip and seek into the currently playing song
+- Media Controls: allows users to play and pause current song.
+Skip and previous a work in progress

 ## Features
 - Search - search for your favorite songs in Spotify’s database of music